 Each nursing facility receives the same operating per diem rate, which is 80% of the statewide price.
 The remaining 20% of the statewide price represents the direct resident care component of the rate and is acuity adjusted.
 Each facility's direct resident care component rate is specific to that facility and is based on the acuity of Medicaid residents served in that facility.
 As acuity changes in each facility based on the level of complexity of the residents being served relative to the statewide acuity, facility rates adjust upward or downward to account for this change in acuity.
-This was a component that was considered necessary when the price-based system of reimbursement was first adopted to account for and reflect the level of complexity of residents being served and adjust accordingly to account for this change in acuity in each facility.
+This was a component that was considered necessary when the price-based system of reimbursement was first adopted to account for and reflect the level of complexity in each facility.
 In order to minimize the volatility of the rates from year to year, which was a negative feature of the previous reimbursement system, only 20% of the overall price is adjusted for these changes in acuity.